el-dockerr/ternuino.cpu.simulator/README.md

 - **+1** (positive/true)

 This provides a more natural representation for many logical operations and mathematical concepts.

+## The Ternuino Book (Docs)
+Ternary operations are the subject of my bachelor's thesis in mathematics.
+Ever since I heard about the Russian Setun computer a few years ago, this topic has been on my mind, and I am fascinated by the fact that we limit ourselves so much by only working with binary computers.
+That is why I have spun off parts of my bachelor thesis and would like to convince and inspire other makers and interested parties about this technology.

+A friendly, beginner‑oriented guide lives in `docs/book/`.

+- Start at `docs/book/README.md`
+- Chapters cover ternary numbers, logic, TritWord, CPU architecture, assembly, examples, the visualizer, and an FAQ.

 ## Key Advantages of Ternary Over Binary Systems